 Long recognized as one of San Antonio’s main charms, the Riverwalk has beckoned tourists and locals alike.
 If you want to have a night out on the town in San Antonio, the Riverwalk is the place to go.

-The Riverwalk is comprised of over 15 miles of cobblestone walkways, arched bridges, and restaurants, bars, and hotels galore.
-As you walk along the San Antonio river at dusk, skyscrapers and hotels soar overhead and you can see the reflection of cantina lights in the water below you.
+The Riverwalk is comprised of over 15 miles of cobblestone walkways and arched bridges, as well as restaurants, bars, and hotels.
+As you walk along the San Antonio river at dusk, skyscrapers and hotels soar overhead.
+You can see their reflections in the water below you.

-Although the Riverwalk is easily navigated, the 15 miles of possibility mean that it is advisable to read about the must-see spots along this historic walkway.
-Most people visit the loop in the river around Market Street.
-But there are so many different experiences that you can have--so don’t limit your time at the Riverwalk to one crowded stretch of the river!
+Although the Riverwalk is easy to navigate, the 15 miles of possibility mean that you should read about the must-see spots along this historic walkway.
+There are so many different experiences that you can have—so don’t limit your time at the Riverwalk to one crowded stretch of the river!

-Beginning just south of Brackenridge Park, The Pearl is quite possibly San Antonio’s most beautiful development that has been built over the past couple years.
-Located in the old Pearl Brewery space, alongside a quiet part of the river, The Pearl now features several delicious restaurants, coffee shops, bookstores, and wine bars.
+Beginning south of Brackenridge Park, The Pearl is quite possibly San Antonio’s most beautiful development that has been built in the past couple years.
+Located in the old Pearl Brewery space, The Pearl now features several delicious restaurants, coffee shops, bookstores, and wine bars.

-A notable mention in this converted brewery space goes to the homemade pop tarts at Bakery Lorraine, the Farmer’s Market that pops up every weekend, and a cold craft beer and fine southern cooking at Southerleigh Fine Food & Brewery (but this is just a small sampling!).
+Other notable features of this converted brewery space are the homemade pop tarts at Bakery Lorraine, the Farmer’s Market that pops up every weekend, and a cold craft beer and fine southern cooking at Southerleigh Fine Food & Brewery.

-A few blocks down from The Pearl, just West of The Grotto, The San Antonio Museum of Art is a must-see with events rotating quarterly and the amazing galleries, art lovers will not be disappointed.
+A few blocks down from The Pearl, just west of The Grotto, The San Antonio Museum of Art is a must-see with amazing galleries and events that rotate quarterly.
+Art lovers will not be disappointed.

 For a more tame Riverwalk experience, check out Ocho at the Hotel Havana for delicious mojitos and pan-Latin eats.
 This is a top spot for a classy date night.

-The most famous stretch of the Riverwalk is a loop that happens between San Fernando Cathedral & Market Street adjacent to the Alamo.
-Find the tourist’s dream lineup: Joe’s Crab Shack, Boudro’s, The Rainforest Cafe, Dave & Buster’s, and Fogo de Chão Brazilian Steakhouse.
-You can get just about any type of cuisine, from Italian to Japanese, along this stretch.
+The most famous stretch of the Riverwalk is the loop between San Fernando Cathedral & Market Street adjacent to the Alamo.
+Find the tourist’s dream lineup: Joe’s Crab Shack, Boudro’s, Dave & Buster’s, and Fogo de Chão Brazilian Steakhouse.
+You can get just about any type of cuisine along this stretch, from Italian to Japanese.
 Note that this area is typically very crowded, particularly at night during the weekend.

-For drinks, check out Durty Nelly’s Irish Pub if you like a rowdy crowd, throwing peanut shells on the ground, and Irish-inspired food & beers.
-Lastly, for lunch you might try some affordable & easy German food at Schilo’s.
+For drinks, check out Durty Nelly’s Irish Pub if you like joining in on a rowdy crowd, throwing peanut shells on the ground, and eating Irish-inspired food.
+Lastly, for lunch you might try some affordable and easy German food at Schilo’s.
 Situated in a 19th century building, the old-world charm of Schilo’s is sure to win you over.

 Moving several blocks south along the river, you’ll find the scenic Blue Star Arts Complex.
 Get a cold one at Blue Star Brewing Company or a cocktail and s’mores at Halcyon.
-For grub, try Stella’s Public House for farm-to-table pizzas and cold beers.
+For farm-to-table pizzas and cold beers, try Stella’s Public House.
 If it’s sushi you want, check out Sukeban.
-Wander the several galleries in this complex to learn about San Antonio’s art scene in this southtown mainstay.

 In the early 1700s, Franciscans set up several distinct missions along the San Antonio River.
 It would be remiss to write about the restaurants and attractions along the river and not mention the trails from mission to mission along the river.